zesto-shoaib/Indian-House-Prediction/README.md

 # Indian-House-Prediction

+The dataset has been taken from Kaggle : https://www.kaggle.com/anmolkumar/house-price-prediction-challenge

-We analyse the indian house prediction dataset from kaggle and compare results from various algorithms on it.
+We perform EDA on the data and compare different methods for encoding and different algorithms on the data.